hannesoid/pipeline/readme.md

 ### Create and Add a New Event

-	let newEvent = XMLElement().fcpxEvent(name: "My New Event")  // Create a new empty event fcpxmlDoc.add(event: newEvent)  // Add the new event to the FCPXML document dump(fcpxmlDoc.fcpxEventNames) // Neatly display all of the event names
+	let newEvent = XMLElement.fcpxEvent(name: "My New Event")  // Create a new empty event fcpxmlDoc.add(event: newEvent)  // Add the new event to the FCPXML document dump(fcpxmlDoc.fcpxEventNames) // Neatly display all of the event names